rail-pay/rail/packages/join-server/README.md

 ## Extending

-The functionality of the join server can be extended by data union teams in two important ways: validating custom fields in join requests, and adding custom HTTP endpoints.
+The functionality of the join server can be extended by vault teams in two important ways: validating custom fields in join requests, and adding custom HTTP endpoints.

 ### Adding custom fields to join requests